kjeisen/tetrisRemake/README.md

-Basic tetris game with pixel art.
+Basic Tetris Remake with pixel art.
-Using Java Swing
+Using Java Swing run with java JRE 1.8